MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ### Case B- negative days are greater than the item's lead time

-If you set the negative days to be greater than the item’s lead time, then you will not get a new planned order.
+If you set the negative days to be greater than the item’s lead time, then you won't get a new planned order.
 The sales order will be pegged against the existing purchase order, so in this case the sales order will be delayed.
 If you were to create a planned order, you could ship the sales order on time.

 ![What follows is a screenshot of the case described](./media/negative-days-16.png)